caesarmario/heart-disease-prediction-with-logistic-regression-SAS-studio/README.md

 -->

 ## 🖋 About Project:
-WIP.
+👉 This dataset contains information about contains diagnoses of heart disease patients.
+Machine learning model is needed in order <b>to determine whether a person has heart disease or not</b>.

 ## 📌 Objectives:
-*   Perform dataset exploration and EDA.
+*   <b>Perform dataset exploration</b> using various type of visualizations.
+*   <b>Perform EDA</b> on given dataset.
-*   Build logistic regression model to predict heart disease status.
+*   <b>Build logistic regression model</b> to predict heart disease status.
 <br><br>

 ## 🧾 Data Set Description: